 - For a leaner goulash, trade the ground beef for ground turkey.
 You may also use ground Italian sausage.

-- While it would stray from traditional versions, feel free to add more vegetables such as carrot, celery, onion, zucchini, and bell pepper.
+- While it would stray from traditional versions, feel free to add more vegetables such as carrot, celery, onion, zucchini, bell pepper, or cabbage (as recommended by one reader).

 - Make it dairy-free by skipping the added cheese.